Energy saving tips: Checklist to save £100s

 For most appliances, 'eco' mode means operating at a lower speed, and often, heat.
 It's frequently an option on washing machines and dishwashers.
 Using these modes will use less energy, in some cases even less than washing on a short cycle, and therefore will save you money on your energy bills.
 According to Currys, up to 90% of the energy a washing machine uses is to heat the water.
 So the lower temperature eco wash can use far less energy, sometimes up to 59%.

 Be warned, though, these modes are likely to struggle with, for example, really messy dishes or very dirty clothes.
 They're also not ideal if you're in a rush, as eco mode cycles typically take a lot longer.

 Walk round your home spotting window and door draughts.
 You can even make your own sausage dog draught excluder.
 Decent draughtproofing can cut 2.5% off energy bills, so about £60 a year on average for a typical home.
 This applies to chimneys too, where you can get a 3.5%-ish further reduction.
 Again, this is subject to an initial outlay, but you will make it back over time.

-Some also say that putting clingfilm on your windows can help trap the heat in to stop it escaping.
+The UK fuel crisis charity, Fuel Bank Foundation, suggests putting bubble wrap on cold bathroom windows and some also say that putting clingfilm on your windows can help trap the heat in to stop it escaping.
 And the Energy Saving Trust told us putting clingfilm on windows actually works.
 It says adding a second layer, as long as it's transparent and airtight, will make a difference.
 But some may just want to keep their clingfilm for their sandwiches.